ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/architecture/cogpath.markdown

 In the script above the position of the player and the position of the follower are used to calculate a unit vector which defines the 3D direction from the follower to the player.
 By multiplying it with `this.Speed` a velocity is defined which can be applyed to move the follower object.

 (NOTE)**Initializing a CogPath Property**: Notice that a CogPath constructor was acutally called in the definition of the `PlayerCogPath` property.
-CogPath's are one of the few types that require a manual construction where as Zilch value types can have their initial value infered: i.e. `var MemberVariable : Real;` in this case `MemberVariable` will have the default type value of `0`.
+CogPath's are one of the few types that require a manual construction where as Nada value types can have their initial value infered: i.e. `var MemberVariable : Real;` in this case `MemberVariable` will have the default type value of `0`.

 - [Command](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/editor/editorcommands/commands.markdown) : [CreateSprite](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/command_reference.markdown#createsprite)
 - In the `name=Properties Window, icon=window-restore`